Vox (political party)

 Vox (/es/; voice; often stylized in all caps) is a national conservative political party in Spain.
-Founded in 2013, it is currently led by party president Santiago Abascal, and vice president and secretary-general Ignacio Garriga.
+Founded in 2013, it is led by party president Santiago Abascal, and vice president and secretary-general Ignacio Garriga.
 Vox has been described as far-right or radical right.

 The party entered the Spanish parliament for the first time after winning seats in the April 2019 general election.
 Later that year, it received 3.6 million votes in the November 2019 general election, winning 52 seats and becoming the third-largest party in the Congress of Deputies.
-Its public support reached its peak within the next few years, according to the results of subsequent regional elections and opinion polling, but in the 2023 Spanish general election showed worse results: a loss of 19 seats in parliament (albeit whilst remaining the third-largest political party in Spain with roughly 3 million votes).
+Its public support reached its peak within the next few years, according to the results of subsequent regional elections and opinion polling, but in the 2023 Spanish general election showed worse results: a loss of 19 seats in parliament (albeit remaining the third-largest political party in Spain with roughly 3 million votes).
 In the European Parliament, the six deputies of Vox are members of Patriots for Europe after a stint in the European Conservatives and Reformists Group.